txje/Unicycler/README.md

 # Pipeline

+### Short version

+Unicycler performs an assembly (using SPAdes) of just the Illumina reads.
+It then uses all available sources of information (SPAdes contigs and long read alignments) to resolve repeats in the assembly graph.
+It does this by building 'bridges' between non-repeat segments using the best path through the assembly graph.
+Essentially, Unicycler is a scaffolder which uses long reads to properly orient Illumina contigs.
+But since it works not just with the assembled contigs but the entire assembly _graph_, it can outperform a more naive long read scaffolder.

 ### Read correction

 Unicycler uses SPAdes to perform read error correction before assembling the Illumina reads.
 This can be disabled with `--no_correct` if your Illumina reads are very high quality or you've already performed read QC.